 The due dates for the first three assignments will be given on the class Canvas page.
-The final assignment will be posted on Canvas on the last Tuesday of classes and it will be due on Friday, March 17 at 11:59 pm.
+The final assignment will be posted on Canvas on the last Tuesday of classes and it will be due on Friday, June 9 at 11:59 pm.

-Homework: A list of suggested homework problems will be posted daily on the class website.
+- Homework: A list of suggested homework problems will be posted daily on the class website.
 Homework will not be collected.
 To succeed in class you should do each problem on your own.
 While working on problems you should recognize which theoretical tools are being used to solve a particular problem.
-As a result you will acquire general problem solving strategies, which is one of the goals of higher education.

-Grading: Each assignment will be graded by an integer between 0 and 100.
+As a result you will acquire general problem solving strategies, which is one of the goals of higher education. - Grading: Each assignment will be graded by an integer between 0 and 100.
 Your final grade will be determined using the following formula where A1, A2, A3, A4 are the grades for the assignments.
 In the above formula the symbol $\lceil x \rceil$ denotes the ceiling of a real number x.
 Your letter grade will be assigned according to the following table:

-$$\mathtt{FG} = \max \Bigl\{ \bigl\lceil (\mathtt{A1} + \mathtt{A2} + \mathtt{A3} + \mathtt{A4})/4 \bigr\rceil, \bigl\lceil (\mathtt{A1} + \mathtt{A2} + \mathtt{A3} + 2 \mathtt{A4})/5 \bigr\rceil \Bigr\},$$
+$$\mathsf{FG} = \left\lceil (\mathsf{A1} + \mathsf{A2} + \mathsf{A3} + \mathsf{A4})/4 \right\rceil,$$

-This course is a continuation of Math 204.
+- This course is a continuation of Math 204.
 It relies heavily on concepts and methods learned in Math 204.
-Therefore it is essential that you keep up with the material presented every day; do the homework problems; review Math 204 material as needed; look for help if you encounter difficulties.

-How to succeed: Doing well in mathematics builds on understanding, not memorizing.
-To understand, practice critical thinking in all mathematical activities and question everything until clarity has been achieved.
+Therefore it is essential that you keep up with the material presented every day; do the homework problems; review Math 204 material as needed; look for help if you encounter difficulties. - How to succeed: Doing well in mathematics builds on understanding rather than memorizing.
+To understand, practice critical thinking in all mathematical activities, and question everything until clarity has been achieved.
 Put your questions in writing, share them with me or with the class in Discussions on Canvas, ask in the Math Center.
-The assignment problems are not to be discussed with Math Fellows at the Math Center.
-I will be glad to talk to you during office hours, or you can make an appointment.

-Diversity, Equity, Inclusion: Welcome to my class.
-I promise to keep my mind open for all the diverse mathematical experiences you bring to this class.
-I want to help each of you use those personal experiences creatively to build your own understanding of the content studied in this class.
+Please refrain from discussing the assignment problems with the Math Fellows at the Math Center.
+I will gladly talk to you during office hours, or you can make an appointment. - Diversity, Equity, Inclusion: Welcome to my class.
+I promise to keep my mind open to all the diverse mathematical experiences you bring to this class.
+I want to help you use those personal experiences creatively to build your understanding of the content studied in this class.
 I will bring diverse approaches to most concepts.
 For example, to make this class more diverse, I looked into the history of linear algebra.
 Amazingly, the first known system of linear equations appears on the old Babylonian tablet VAT 8389, which is between 3600 and 4000 years old (2000-1600 BC).
 The second oldest one is from ancient Egypt in the Rhind papyrus, dating back to around 1550 BC.
 This system involves five unknowns, but the solution in the papyrus is cryptic.
-The oldest treatment of systems of linear equations from antiquity which uses a method that resembles matrices, is in Chapter 8 of the Chinese textbook Nine Chapters of the Mathematical Art which is at least 1800 years old.
+The oldest treatment of systems of linear equations from antiquity, which uses a method that resembles matrices, is in Chapter 8 of the Chinese textbook Nine Chapters of the Mathematical Art, which is at least 1800 years old.

 I understand that each of you comes to this class with a diverse mathematical background.
-I believe that mathematics is so universally diverse that it offers a path to understanding to everybody.
-The only prerequisite is to be open to the human worth of rigorous thinking, which is practiced in Mathematics.
+Mathematics is so universally diverse that it offers a path to understanding to everybody.
+The only prerequisite is to be open to the human worth of rigorous thinking.
+Mathematics, in general, and Linear algebra, in particular, are the best environments to experience and practice rigorous thinking.
 Let me help you build your own understanding of Linear Algebra.
 The goal is to create an environment where you can succeed in Mathematics and be proud of your achievement.